btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 - bash.yml
 - inventory

-the ansible.cfg file holds all our configuration for ansible.
+The ansible.cfg file holds all our configuration for ansible.

-the bash.yaml holds all the tasks and plays you are going to run
+The bash.yaml holds all the tasks and plays you are going to run

-the inventory file holds the  domain or ip address you want to deploy the Laravel application to.
+The inventory file holds the  domain or ip address you want to deploy the Laravel application to.

 There is also a directory named **roles** and this is where the ansible roles will be placed